d4rm5/d4rm5/README.md

 - [Library digital credential](https://x.com/d4rm_/status/1722034025190023404): Open source digital credential software created for my school’s library, built with Expo, React Native, Go, and MySQL.
 It was my final project for high school.

-- [El Burro Podcast](https://youtube.com/@realburropodcast): Podcast that I co-created, hosted and co-produced in the winter of 2023.
+- [El Burro Podcast](https://youtube.com/@realburropodcast): Podcast that I co-created, hosted and co-produced in 2023.

 - [Technical high school catalog](https://github.com/catalogo-inet/catalogo-inet-front): A map and catalog of all the technical secondary schools in Argentina, which won a contest organized by the INET (National Institute of Technological Education), where many schools from the country participated.